proteinreport/proteinreport.org/content/events/cms-astro/index.md

 weight: 5000
 uuid: 8668
 ---
-<p><strong>A virtual symposium dedicated to the role of cell-cultured meat technology in space.</strong></p>
+**A virtual symposium dedicated to the role of cell-cultured meat technology in space.**

-<p>Join us for CMS Astro.
-A single day of talks related to cell-based meat technology in applications of outer space research, space travel, and deep space exploration.</p>
+Join us for CMS Astro.
+A single day of talks related to cell-based meat technology in applications of outer space research, space travel, and deep space exploration.